sumn2u/learn-javascript/es/arrays/for-each.md

 ---
 chapter: 6
 pageNumber: 46
-description: The forEach method executes a provided function once for each array element.
+description: El método forEach ejecuta una función proporcionada una vez para cada elemento de la matriz.
 ---
-# For Each
+# For Each (Por cada)

 The `forEach` method executes a provided function once for each array element.
 Here's the syntax for using `forEach`: